athenianco/athenian-api/server/PERFORMANCE.md

 Open https://sentry.io/organizations/athenianco/performance/?environment=production&project=1867351

 Sort by P95 and choose the victim.
 Enter that endpoint and open a suspiciously slow example.
+We sample 20% atm, and that ratio may decrease in the future.
+This means that not every API query has a Sentry trace.
+Repeat the same query several times if you need to catch a trace.
+Remember that the endpoints are most likely cached and you need to disable the cache (`-H 'Cache-Control: no-cache'`).

 Every "sql" operation either shows the full SQL query with parameters or the truncated query with GUID in the header.